Chiral Quartic Massive Gravity in Three Dimensions: The energy of gravitons

 \section{The energy of gravitons}

-In this part, we will obtain the energy of the linearized gravitons in the global AdS$_3$ background.
-To this end, we consider the following $2+1$-dimensional AdS spacetime in global coordinates
+} In this section, we are going to study the unitarity of the bulk theory.
+Therefore, we will obtain the energy of the linearized gravitons in the global AdS$_3$ background.
+To this end, we consider the following $2+1$-dimensional AdS spacetime in global coordinates and expressed in light-cone variables

 We define the linearized excitations around the AdS background metric as